MicrosoftLearning/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 ## Observe deployed Azure Cosmos DB resources

-Once your Azure Cosmos DB SQL API resources are deployed, you can navigate to the resources in the Azure portal.
+Once your Azure Cosmos DB for NoSQL resources are deployed, you can navigate to the resources in the Azure portal.
 Using the Data Explorer, you will validate that the account, database, and container were all deployed and configured correctly.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).